 If you are hesitant about whether you or your business could offer experiences of the workplace to a young person with SEND, the short videos below highlight the important role employers play in supporting students for adulthood and the world of work.

-Read some thoughts from our Chair of the CEC Board and Chair of Severn Trent Board, Christine Hodgson below
+Read some thoughts from the former Chair of the CEC Board and Chair of Severn Trent Board, Christine Hodgson below

 As an economy, we face a sobering truth that only 5.9% of people with disabilities are in employment.
 As employers, we must step up to play our part in creating lasting change.
 The aim of this guide is to show you that whatever steps you take to support a young person with SEND, no matter how large or small, it can make a significant difference – and there are many ways that you can get started.